rohanmaity123/docs/docs/what-is/flask.md

 ## Install [Flask](https://palletsprojects.com/p/flask/)

-To install Flask, we can use `PIP` to install it:
+To install Flask, we can use `PIP`, the official Python package manager:

 ```bash
 $ pip install Flask